 We’re ordained and certified by our community of elders - legally we fall into the category of “non-conformist” ministers.

 We have been witnessed taking personal and individual vows, as well as group vows, in a public ceremony during which we’ve been blessed and anointed by our elders and teachers.

 Part of our group vows are to commit to living and working by a code of ethics.

 Q What does the term minister mean?

 We are not politicians nor members of the clergy nor claiming to be a new religion!
 We are a new kind of minister – we like to call ourselves 'The People’s Ministers' as we are not ministers of a church or religion.
 We minister to each person’s individual needs, or minister in a way which is inclusive to a group.

 We’re not associated with any church or particular religious or spiritual path, nor do we have assigned parishes or posts.
-In Scotland we are three of a group of ministers available full time for ministry.
+In Scotland we are three of a larger group of ministers.

 What we offer is in addition to what other religious leaders offer.
 Society’s needs and wants are changing and evolving.
 In terms of the dictionary definition “attend to the needs of” is what we aim to do as ministers - attend to the ever changing every day spiritual needs of our fellow human beings, whatever those needs might be.